Nakano, Nagano: Government

 Nakano has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.

 Economy

 The city of Nakano is supported largely by its agricultural industry.
 Nakano boasts high quality fruits and vegetables, including Fuji apples, Kyohō grapes, peaches, pears, rice, asparagus, and mushrooms.
-It is Japan's largest producer of Enokitake mushrooms.
+It is Japan's leading producer of Enokitake mushrooms.
 The city is also well known for its roses.
 The biannual rose festival in Ippongi Park displays thousands of rose plants, and attracts tourists from all over Japan.
 Nakano City has experienced significant growth since the Nagano 1998 Winter Olympics.
 Located near many popular ski areas, Nakano's economy is augmented by the ski-tourism industry.

 Nakano is home to Cosina Co., Ltd, a designer and manufacturer of camera and lenses.

 Education

 Nakano has 11 public elementary schools and four public middle schools run by the city.
 There are two public high schools under the Nagano Prefectural Board of Education.